Gogh-Co/Gogh/README.md

 ## [How to](https://github.com/Mayccoll/Gogh/blob/master/content/howto.md)

-If you want to create your own color scheme or contribute to the project.
-[Here...](https://github.com/Mayccoll/Gogh/blob/master/content/howto.md)
+If you want to create your own color scheme or contribute to the project, [start here](https://github.com/Mayccoll/Gogh/blob/master/content/howto.md).